techandsoftware/teletext/README.md

 * Native font stack adapted from Bootstrap's - https://getbootstrap.com/docs/4.5/content/reboot/#native-font-stack
 * The internal API used for drawing SVG is a subset of svg.js v3 - https://svgjs.com/docs/3.0/
 * Teletext test pages from https://archive.teletextarchaeologist.org/
-* The data format for stored test pages and for the `loadPageFromEncodingString` API is from Simon Rawles' teletext editor, edit.tf - https://edit.tf/
+* The data format for stored test pages and for the `loadPageFromEncodingString` API is from Simon Rawles' teletext editor - https://edit.tf/